aristanetworks/anta/docs/httpx2_migration.md

 #### Custom `httpx2_mock` Fixture Override

-The `tests/conftest.py` overrides the default `httpx2_mock` fixture to set `assert_all_called=False` by default, matching the previous `respx.mock` behavior where uncalled routes don't cause test failures:
+The `tests/conftest.py` overrides the default `httpx2_mock` fixture to set `assert_all_called=False` by default, matching the previous `respx.mock` behavior where uncalled routes don't cause test failures.
+This is a workaround for [pytest-httpx2#4](https://github.com/lundberg/pytest-httpx2/issues/4):

 ```python
 @pytest.fixture